Examination board examinations

 Registration for the examination board exam is done in person at the Deans Office of Faculty for Architecture and Planning E299-01, Karlsplatz 13, 1040 Vienna, Staircase 3, 4th floor, or by e-mail.
 The registration for the examination board exams that are sat for during the regular, set examination dates (see above under exceptions) also takes place at first in the Dean’s office, and only afterwards directly in the research units.

-Date and location are organised by the studies assistance of the Deans Office, Mr. Christoph Foglar-Deinhardstein.
+Date and location are organised by the Student Staff of the Deans Office, Mr. Christoph Foglar-Deinhardstein.
 The invitation to an examination board exam takes place in writing via e-mail.
 At least a fortnight must lie between sending the invitation and the examination date.
 This two-week examination preparation period is the right of every student.
 If this is not maintained, a new date has to be organised.
 At the express wish of the student (informal written confirmation suffices) this period can be dispensed with.

 Should the student not be able to present him/herself on the examination date, the Deanship has to be informed promptly and in written form!